 - Increase in the event of forest fires around the world

-- Ocean acidification resulting in the death of marine plants and animals
+- Ocean acidification results in the death of marine plants and animals

 - Extreme weather events at regular intervals.
-Like – excessive precipitation, floods, earthquakes, tsunamis, high winds, hail, thunderstorms, downbursts, tornadoes, waterspouts, tropical cyclones etc.
+Excessive precipitation, floods, earthquakes, tsunamis, high winds, hail, thunderstorms, downbursts, tornadoes, waterspouts, tropical cyclones, etc.

 Causes of climate change